 There are 27,899,950 acres of farmland in New Mexico, with native grass being the most common crop.
-DR-4795 and DR-4843 include disaster impacted key agricultural areas within the State of New Mexico, specifically Mescalero Apache Tribal Lands, as well as Chaves, San Juan, Lincoln and Otero Counties.
-Chaves County is a leader in hay production and dairy cows while also producing a significant amount of silage, alfalfa, and pecans.
+DR-4795 and DR-4843 include disaster impacted key agricultural areas within the State of New Mexico, specifically Chaves, San Juan, Lincoln and Otero Counties.
+Chaves county is a leader in hay production and dairy cows while also producing a significant amount of silage, alfalfa, and pecans.
 The largest number of the farms in the state are located in San Juan County.
 They are major producers of pumpkin, squash, cantaloupe, honey dew melon and sweet corn.
 Also, they produce significant amounts of hay, forage, sunflower, safflower, and beans.

-These Chaves County contributes, significantly, to the state revenue as well as New Mexico's status as one the ten top producers of milk and cheese in the United States.
-The 2022 Census of Agriculture Chaves County profile indicates a 15% contribution to state agricultural sales.
-While the same census data indicates San Juan County as a 4% contributor state agricultural sales.
+These Chaves County contributes, significantly, to the state revenue as well as New Mexico's status as one the ten (10) top producers of milk and cheese in the United States.
+The 2022 Census of Agriculture Chaves County profile indicates a fifteen (15%) percent contribution to state agricultural sales.
+While the same census data indicates San Juan County as a four (4%) percent contributor state agricultural sales.